khalid-hussain/shaheen/chap6.md

 mine.
 When I heard his voice I felt that my ears are familiar to his voice.
 Until my eyes keep seeing him and my ears keep hearing him, my heart will continue to say that he is mine.
 Rabia, tell me honestly!
-Don't you feel the same way for Badr Bin Mughira...that he is a man and you a lady...?"
+Don't you feel the same way for Badr bin Mughira...that he is a man and you a lady...?"

 Rabia looked at her intently and said, "Don't you feel that you are a Christian and he a Muslim and there is a war waging in Andalus between